GMOD/jbrowse-components/website/docs/config_guide.md

 #### BamAdapter configuration options

 - bamLocation - a 'file location' for the BAM
-- index: a subconfigurations chema containing
+- index: a subconfiguration schema containing
   - indexType: options BAI or CSI. default: BAI
   - location: a 'file location' of the index